jj5/kickass-crypto/README.md

 Shell scripts are written for bash.
 If you don't have bash you may need to port.

-## On being old fashioned

-I have heard of PHPUnit.
-I don't use it because I don't feel I need it or that it adds much value.
-Tests are a shell script, if that's missing they're a PHP script.
-If I need to make assertions I call assert().
-Easy.

 ## Supported use cases

 This code supports two specific use cases: